 The very first step to grasping what an artificial neural network does is to understand the neuron.
 Neural networks in computer science mimic actual human brain neurons, hence the name “neural” network.

 Neurons have branches coming out of them from both ends, called dendrites.
-One neuron can’t do much, but when thousands of neurons connect and work together, they are powerful and can process complex actions and concepts.
+One neuron can’t do much, but when thousands of neurons connect and work together, they can process complex actions and concepts.
 A computer node works in the same way a human neuron does and replicates real neurons.

 For us, input values like the signals in green above come from our senses.
 The green signifies an input layer.
 Layers are a common theme in neural networks because, like the human brain, one layer is relatively weak while many are strong.
-What we hear, smell, touch, whatever it may be, gets processed as an input layer and then sent out as an output.
+What we hear, smell, touch, whatever it may be, gets processed as an input layer and then sent out as an output layer.

 For our digital neuron, independent values (input signals) get passed through the “neuron” to generate a dependent value (output signal).
 This is considered to be “neuron activation.”
 These independent variables in one layer are just a row of data for one single observation.